cogentcore/core/docs/content/sign-in-tutorial.md

 u := &user{}
 ```

-We can create a sign in page to enter user information:
+We can create a sign in page to enter user information in a [[form]]:

 ```Go
 type user struct {